- + Follow

 Los Angeles, CA

 Independent industrial designer.
-I love to create strikingly beautiful, relevant, and inspiring products.
+I love to create meaningful and inspiring products.
 If you like my work, please drop me a line visit my website and blog at nelsonwah.com

 Cobra AMP Cell Driver

 Industrial design consulting and concept art.
 Form language and Adobe Photoshop sketching specialist.
 Also involved with design research, strategy, rapid sketch visualization, 3D CAD, quick models and prototypes.
 Freelance and collaborative projects.
 Clients include: